AresMUSH/aresmush/plugins/help/help/en/help.md

 ---
 toc: 1 - Getting Started
 summary: Learn about the help system.
-aliases:
-- qr
 ---
 # Help System

 The MUSH help system is here to help you learn how to use the in-game commands.
-You can view help articles on either the [Web Portal](/help) or via the help command.
+You can view help articles on either the web portal (typically under Help -> Game Help) or via the help command.

 > Learn more about the help system in the [Help Tutorial](/help/help_tutorial).